Dates to Remember

 Pacific island AVS calls

-Costs typically covered by fundraising are airfare, one flight change fee, limited visa expenses, insurance, and living stipend, if applicable to the call.
+Costs typically covered by fundraising are airfare, one flight change fee, limited visa expenses, insurance, and living allowance, if applicable.

 Student missions fee

-Included in the flat fee of each call is a $500 student missions fee.
-This fee covers the following costs associated with the experience: registration for experiential credit, monthly mailings which include campus publications and other support, outgoing/re-entry retreats, a prayer journal, and SM processing costs such as donation management, telecommunications, and application/training supplies.
+Included in the fundraising goal of each call is a $500 student missions fee.
+This fee covers the following costs associated with the experience: registration for experiential credit, periodic care packages, a prayer journal, retreats, and SM processing expenses.
 Essentially, it covers the nuts and bolts so that you can serve without worrying about what is holding it all together.

 The Student Missions program has both travel scholarships and tuition scholarships.
 Our travel scholarship helps with fundraising.
 Tuition scholarships apply after a student has returned.
 Talk to someone in the Student Missions office for more details about scholarships and their requirements.

 Early Bird Travel Scholarship ($300): Pass second screening in addition to addressing and stamping 100 envelopes by the first day of spring quarter.
 (You will need to send us a picture of your addressed and stamped envelopes, fanned out to show the number as proof for the second requirement).
 Because of the complications students may experience in finalizing their call locations, the fundraising letter does not have to be completed at this time.

 100 Letter Travel Scholarship (5% of fundraising goal): Send us a picture of your completed, sealed, and stamped letters (fanned out to show the number of letters).